Updated: Jul 20

-Sharks that live in tropical habitats are exposed to extreme seasonal weather events called hurricanes (aka typhoons aka cyclones), which form over oceans near the equator.
+Sharks that live in tropical areas are exposed to extreme seasonal weather events called hurricanes (aka typhoons or cyclones), which form over oceans near the equator.
 You have probably seen on the news, the incredible damage that tropical storms cause when they make landfall, but what you may not know is that hurricanes can also cause massive damage underwater, when they strike coastal habitats such as coral reefs and mangroves.
+So, if you are a shark living in the path of a storm, you could be seriously at risk...
+Unless you can predict it and get out of the way...

 Hurricanes are formed when warm, moist air rises off the surface of the ocean.
 Rising air leaves an area of low pressure near the surface, which draws air in from surrounding areas.
 As this air swirls in, it too becomes warmer and more moist... and rises, creating a self-feeding system.
 The system eventually begins to spin faster and faster and an area of low barometric pressure (called the eye of the storm) is formed at the centre.